 A current Ohio educator's license

-One letter of recommendation from a direct supervisor addressing formal teaching evaluations and who is knowledgeable about the applicant’s ability to engage in graduate work
+One letter of recommendation from a direct supervisor addressing formal teaching evaluations and who is knowledgeable about your ability to engage in graduate work in this certificate program

 The certificate program has selective admissions and may admit a limited number of students.
 Thus, meeting all formal criteria does not guarantee admission.